 - Mechanical obstruction of the ET

-- Infants: the ET of infants is short, wide, and horizontal → nasopharyngeal secretions easily reflux into the ET → more prone to developing AOM
+- Infants: shorter, narrower, and more horizontal ET → nasopharyngeal secretions easily reflux into the ET → more prone to developing AOM

 - Inflammation of the ET mucosa

 - Coinfection with both bacterial and viral pathogens is common (∼ 66% of cases).

 - Less commonly (27% of cases): solely a bacterial infection